farrel/RCAP/README.md

 ### Parsing an Alert From An External Source

-RCAP can parse a CAP alert from a varierty of file formats.
-Besides the [standard XML](http://www.oasis-emergency.org/cap) representation, [YAML](http://yaml.org) and [JSON](http://json.org) support is also included.

 To ensure the correct RCAP Alert object (RCAP::CAP_1_1::Alert or RCAP::CAP_1_2::Alert) is returned from an external source, a number of factories are defined in the RCAP::Alert module.
 If the version of the document to be parsed can not be ascertained a CAP 1.2 document will be assumed.

 To parse an alert from a XML: